EJBlog/EJBlog.github.io/_posts/2016-06-09-hangout-music-fest.md

 <br><br>
 <h3><b>Invest in a Camelbak (or some knockoff brand)</b></h3>
 <br>
-Seems like an obvious piece of advice, but staying hydrated as much as possible makes all the difference when you’re trying to survive the 12-hour day out in the sun (especially if alcohol is involved).
+Seems like an obvious piece of advice, but staying hydrated as much as possible makes all the difference when you’re trying to survive the 12-hour days out in the sun (especially if alcohol is involved).
 There are fill-up stations scattered throughout the festival that allow you to fill up any backpack bladder or water bottle for free as many times as you want. <b>Take full advantage of that.</b>
 <br><br>
 <h3><b>Book a place to stay early</b></h3>
 <br>